alesch/elevator/doc/refactor_plan.md

 In test files:
 - Delete any test case that references `weight`, `weight_limit`, or `status: :overload`
-- These map to scenarios: 1.5 (full load bypass), 4.3 weight variant — delete those tests
+- These map to old scenarios (full load bypass, weight variant) — delete those tests

 In `lib/elevator/controller.ex`:
 - Remove any `update_weight` calls